afiodorov/afiodorov.github.io/_posts/2022-07-26-i-am-in-lisbon.md

 The similarities I see are more to do with the climate: dinners are very late, people never seem to be in a rush.
 Some ingredients and dishes are in
 common: like the octopus.
-Although that's probable because of the shared cuisine with their Northern neighbour: Galicia.
+Although that's probably because of the shared cuisine with their Northern neighbour: Galicia.
 The languages don't sound the same at all.
 In fact many people say the Portuguese phonetically resemble some kind of Slavic language.
 And to my ear this is completely true.
 The first day I